matyalatte/Texconv-Custom-DLL/batch_files/README.md

 2. Run `build.bat` on the command prompt.
 3. `texconv.dll` will be generated in `Texconv-Custom-DLL/`.

 ## 1-b.
-Build .exe with Visual Studio
+Build .dll with Visual Studio
 Of course, you can build the dll with Visual Studio.<br>
 The steps are as follows.